mellium/xmpp/docs/CONTRIBUTING.md

 This is perfectly normal, and means that the maintainers are interested in your change and that it stands a good chance of being merged after the changes are complete!

-## Sign your work

-All commits must be signed before they can be accepted.
-Your signature indicates that you have the right to contribute the work and that it can be contributed as open source.
-The exact rules can be viewed at [developercertificate.org], or in the file [DCO].
-Your signature also indicates that you have read and agree to the license statement in the next section.

-To add your signature, add a line like the following to the end of your commit message with your name and email:

-    Signed-off-by: Andrew Aguecheek <aaguecheek@example.net>

-You can add this line easily using Git by committing with `git commit -s`.
-If you forget to add a signature to a commit, quickly add it to the latest commit with `git commit --amend -s --no-edit`.

 ## License